 All I’ve wanted to do is stand tall for them.

 Have a wonderful weekend, enjoy the time with family and friends, and, if you would, even for just a moment, thank the fallen for their ultimate sacrifice.
+Please don’t thank those of us who are still around.
 They believed they were protecting their friends and families and the future of our great nation and the free world.

 The main picture is courtesy of my friend, former US Navy Ceremonial Guardsman Alec White who was a Casket Bearer with the Navy Ceremonial Guard in Washington, DC.